 Southern Pacific SCCA Formula B 1968

 As in the North East and in North Pacific, Brabhams were now the cars to beat and Ray France swept to the title in his Brabham BT21A.
-Dave Webster swapped his early-season LeGrand Mk 6 for a new Brabham BT23 and finished second in the category, winning the SCCA's "Rookie of the Year Award" for his performance .
+Dave Webster had been the man to beat in the latter part of the 1967 season, after taking delivery of a BT21A, but had swapped it for a LeGrand Mk 6 for 1968.
+When this proved uncompetitive, he acquired a new Brabham BT23 and finished second in the category, winning the SCCA's "Rookie of the Year Award" for his performance .
 Third in the division was Robert Winkelmann who was marketing Palliser's Formula B cars under his own name.
 His success led to a number being sold in SoPac and Southwest Div for 1969.

 |1.||Ray France||Brabham (BT21A)||CSCC||43 pts *|